jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 ) <fig_9>

 There are already hydrogen cars approved for traffic @link_hyundai_nexo_img @link_hyundai_ix35_img @link_toyota_mirai_ii_img @link_honda_clarity_img @link_mercedes_glc_img, as demonstrated in @chap_1_2.
 This raises the justified question of whether there are already initial concepts for externally loaded structural integral #gls("cgh2") tanks in the automotive industry.
 One of the main reasons for aviation lagging behind is that it has numerous and demanding approval and quality requirements.
 Furthermore, aircraft are significantly larger in dimensions than cars, resulting in high costs for planning and manufacturing.
 Consequently, there are comparatively few manufacturers and less competition.
-Even if there were substantial competition, building aircraft remains a highly complex and interdisciplinary achievement.
-While acknowledging that road vehicles are also interdisciplinary, aircraft design, manufacturing, and approval require significantly more time from concept to finished product than is necessary for road vehicles.
+Even if there were meaningful competition, building aircraft remains a highly complex and interdisciplinary achievement.
+While acknowledging that road vehicles are also interdisciplinary, aircraft design, manufacturing, and approval require substantially more time from concept to finished product than is necessary for road vehicles.
 In the literature, one contribution could be found that describes the use of structural integral tanks in automobiles @Bleser2012.
 In this work, the torque stiffness of the body was to be increased with the help of #gls("cfrp") tanks.
 This is mainly due to the closed form of the hydrogen high-pressure cylinder.
 It is mentioned that Opel carried out a first preliminary test.
 In this test, tension bands were wrapped around the tanks, as shown in @fig_5.
 In this configuration, the introduction of moments and longitudinal forces is only possible to a limited extent.